-- Tables, couches, seats etc used in the treatment area must have a smooth, impervious surface which is regularly wiped down with disinfectant and covered by a disposable paper sheet, changed after each client.
+- Tables, couches, seats and other items of furniture used in the treatment area must have a smooth, impervious surface which is regularly wiped down with disinfectant and covered by a disposable paper sheet, changed after each client.

 - A 'No Smoking' sign must be prominently displayed.

 Cleanliness of staff

 - Any overall worn by staff should be clean and in good repair.